JackXueIndiana/Python-Sklearn-Classifier-Pickle/README.md

 ## Pickle Library
 This library has been pre-installed in the Azure Databricks Python runtime.
 The code examples can be found in https://dataaspirant.com/2017/02/13/save-scikit-learn-models-with-python-pickle/

+## Method
+After the minimal data preprocessing, we use 80% of the dataset to train Sklearn LogisticRegression model.
+The training result is validated by the 20% fo remaining dataset with an accuracy of 0.7.
+Afterward the model is saved as pkl file in DBFS.

+The model has been consumed by another notebook.
+In it we first load the pkl file, and then we use the whole dataset to run through the model to pretend regression test the model with an unseen dataset.
+This time we get an accuracy of 0.8.

+The resulted dataset, aka, the original dataset with a new column, called predictions, is saved as a CSV file in DBFS.
+Also a permanent table is created based on the file for Power BI to use.

+## Presentation
+The results are presented by Power BI Desktop and Power BI web.
+At this moment, Power BI Desktop has a ADLSG2 connector, by using it, we created a pbix file and publish in powerBI.com.
+However, the connector is in Beta version and does not support refreshing.
+We heard that once the connector GA-ed, the refreshing will be supported.

+The results are also presented in a Databricks Dashboard built on the top of a notebook.
+We can distribute the URL of of dashboard's presentation so everyone who has access to the Databricks worksppace will be able to run this dashboard which predict one loan application at a time by loading the model and scoring the user entry.